What Is a Case Date?

 How Will I Know If There Will Be a Hearing at the Case Date?

 That’s the trick — you almost certainly won’t know in advance.
 It largely depends on the availability of judges in Court that day.
-You have to prepare for the Case Date like you are having a hearing.
+You have to prepare for the Case Date as if you are having a hearing.

 Hearings vs. Trials